edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 <Callout type="info">

-  Log data is retained for 30 days for most security solutions.
+  Log data is retained for 30 days for most of our security solutions.
 The exception is {{ PRODUCT_SECURITY }} Insights which only retains data for 7 days.

 </Callout>